Italian Lakes header

 Lake Garda

 The largest of the Italian lakes, Lake Garda spans 370 km².
-It is bordered by three distinct regions, the rolling hills of the Veneto, the Lombard plains and the mountains of Alpine Trentino Alto-Adige.
-The lake has a unique microclimate, which gives it a balmy Mediterranean feel with olive groves, citrus trees and vineyards.
-All-star names like Valpolicella, Soave and Bardolino are a handful of the vineyards waiting to be discovered on Garda’s shores.
+It is bordered by three distinct regions: the rolling hills of the Veneto, the Lombard plains, and the mountains of Alpine Trentino Alto-Adige.
+The lake’s unique microclimate gives it a balmy Mediterranean feel, with olive groves, citrus trees, and vineyards.
+All-star names like Valpolicella, Soave, and Bardolino are a handful of the vineyards waiting to be discovered on Garda’s shores.

-What to do: Both on and off the water, Lake Garda has plenty of sporting opportunities.
-The mountains and hillsides offer sublime hang-gliding, paragliding and mountain biking; while more gentle terrain has several beautiful golf courses.
+What to do: Lake Garda has plenty of sporting opportunities both on and off the water.
+The mountains and hillsides offer sublime hang-gliding, paragliding and mountain biking, while more gentle terrain has several beautiful golf courses.
 The lake itself offers every water sport you can think of, from windsurfing to pedalos.
-To ease any aches and pains, head to the town of Sirmione on the southern end of the lake for its natural thermal spas.
+To ease any aches and pains, head to the town of Sirmione on the lake’s southern end for its natural thermal spas.
 The waters are sulphurous and contain bromine, chloride and iodine – well regarded for their healing properties.

 Don’t miss Verona.
 Not strictly on the banks of the lake, but only a stone’s throw away is Shakespeare’s infamous Verona.
 Enjoy open-air opera at the pink marble Roman arena in this beautiful and romantic city, surrounded by echoes of Romeo and Juliet.